claresudbery/clare-wiki-ably/pages/coding/tools/git.md

           - **??? \!\!\!
 When Chen tried this, it didn’t work as expected\!**
           - **This would go back 3 commits, doing them one at a time**
+  - If you get a merge conflict and you'd like to handle it by reverting
+    - [Here is an example](https://github.com/claresudbery/Git-Playground/blob/master/Merging-examples.md) I manufactured when I was writing the O'Reilly trunk-based development (TBD) report
+    - also references `git reflog`, `git cherry-pick`, `git diff`

 ### git reset